neuronsimulator/nrn/docs/hoc/programming/errors.rst

         and, to force a coredump on abort(), use the bash command 'ulimit -c unlimited'.

-        Return is the previous value of the floating-point mask. (or -1 on failure, or functionality not supported).
+        Return is the previous value of the floating-point mask. (or -1 on failure to set the floating-point flags; or -2 if feenableexcept
+        does not exist).

         Without an arg, SIGFPE is turned on.
     Note: